Which Plants Can I Grow In San Jose?

 Best Landscaping Plants in San Jose

-With warmer weather abounding in the region, San Jose is a proud host of many tropical plants that flourish in their native climate.
+With warmer weather abounding in the region, gardens in San Jose are a proud host of many tropical plants that flourish in their native climate.
 Many fruit trees and shrubs will make perfect additions to your garden so long as you make sure they're hardy enough to survive any drought conditions that might arise.
 Native plants are a great option as well, but if you're looking for some more inspiration, here are a few you can try yourself:

 Tuscan Blue Rosemary (Romarinus officinalis): Capable of thriving in full sun and needing low water, this plant does great in the warmer nights.
 Rosemary also prefers higher humidity levels to truly thrive.
 Spritz them daily to keep them healthy so that you can harvest these plants for their wonderful aromatic herbs!